microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraDirSyncFeature.md

     -  an object is synced for which an object with a matching source anchor already exists in Microsoft Entra ID and,
     - that object in Microsoft Entra ID doesn't have DirSyncEnabled set to "true", then
     the default behavior would be to hard match the cloud object with the on premises object and set the DirSyncEnabled flag of the Cloud object to "true". <br><br>
     When enabling this feature, the cloud object is no longer matched and the DirSyncEnabled flag isn't set to "true".
-Instead, an error is thrown: Error Code: `InvalidHardMatch`, Error Message: `Another cloud created object with the same source anchor already exists in Azure Active Directory`.
+Instead, an error is thrown: Error Code: `InvalidHardMatch`, Error Message: `Another cloud created object with the same source anchor already exists in Microsoft Entra ID`.

 Enabling some of these features, such as EnableSoftMatchOnUpn and SynchronizationUpnForManagedUsers, is a permanent operation.
 You can't disable these features once they're enabled.